After completing the teachers training course, a young Zambian goes to Malawi where he serves as a father figure for 15 children.

 After the training, the opportunity to do OM Zambia’s Teachers Training Course (TTC) opened, where he acquired a deeper understanding of children’s needs and realised that there is more to teaching than just education: He needed to journey with the children and guide them to walk with Jesus.

-While doing the training, a new heart for the Muslim people also grew in Lovejoy.
-He wanted to serve amongst Muslims and show love to the children.
-For him, though, it was an impossible thought, as none of the available options for teaching were in a Muslim community.
+While doing the training, a new heart for the local people also grew in Lovejoy.
+He wanted to serve amongst them and show love to the children.
+For him, though, it was an impossible thought, as none of the available options for teaching were in a community.

-God was faithful to His call on Lovejoy’s life, however, and through much prayer he received the opportunity to teach at the orphan school with OM in Malawi, and later among the Yao people, who are Muslim.
+God was faithful to His call on Lovejoy’s life, however, and through much prayer he received the opportunity to teach at the orphan school with OM in Malawi, and later among the local people.

-Although God had proven faithful, Lovejoy had another seemingly impossible thought: “Would it be possible for God to start a school in a Muslim environment, to bring Muslim children to Jesus, and through that to bring a community to Himself?”
+Although God had proven faithful, Lovejoy had another seemingly impossible thought: “Would it be possible for God to start a school in a [rural] environment, to bring children to Jesus, and through that to bring a community to Himself?”

 The resounding answer was yes.
 Lovejoy is currently a father to 15 five-year-old children.
 In Malawi he realised that, “speaking to the children is not the most important thing to do, but showing them Jesus!
 I want to reproduce Jesus, not myself!